-If you use the TradeStation or NinjaTrader charting platforms, then your cheapest option is to use TradeStation or NinjaTrader as your broker.
-Their charting platforms come free if you’re using their brokerage service and transact a minimum number of trades per month.
-And for most traders this is perfectly adequate.
+If you use the TradeStation or NinjaTrader charting platforms, your cheapest option is to use TradeStation or NinjaTrader as your broker.
+Their charting platforms come free if you use their brokerage service and transact a minimum number of monthly trades.
+And for most traders, this is perfectly adequate.

-But if you’re happy with leasing or buying your charting platform, then your broker options open up.
-Years ago the broker field was wide open and there were big differences between the brokers.
+But if you’re happy with leasing or buying your charting platform, your broker options open up.
+Years ago, the broker field was wide open, and the brokers had big differences.
 The EliteTrader forum had a huge section where traders compared brokers and sounded off if they felt they had been mistreated.

-These days the field has narrowed, a few big brokers dominate and their offerings are pretty similar.
+The field has narrowed these days; a few big brokers dominate and their offerings are similar.
 Stockbrokers.com do a good job of comparing the leading futures brokers.
-But for my money you can’t beat one of the largest, Interactive Brokers, and that’s who I use.
+But you can’t beat one of the largest Interactive Brokers for my money, and that’s who I use.
 Here are my reasons:

 - Order fills are super fast and “slippage” rare